Fake Law Firms: How They Work

 These crooks have been creating their own law firm websites to give an air of authority or success to their frauds.

-Recommended Read: Post Office Change of Address Scam
+Recommended Read: Lawyers of Distinction Scam

 We have all discovered the miracle of copy and paste; one can even save things on their own computer (pictures, articles, etc.) and use them for another purpose later.

-These bogus websites feature the pictures, names and even some of the company slogans of existing lawyers and staff, which have been copied from the sites of legitimate firms to be used for less than honorable purposes.
+These bogus websites feature the pictures, names, and even some of the company slogans of existing lawyers and staff, which have been copied from the sites of legitimate firms to be used for less than honorable purposes.
 They work with the credibility of others listing their contact information so that you deal with them rather than the litigate professionals.

 The scams that these criminals have been pulling off behind the false legal fronts range from inheritance suits to accident compensation, and investments, but the list is not limited there.
 If your issue needs a lawyer to represent you, then you can almost guarantee that there is a phony law firm trying to swindle you out of money for that case.

 How are they making a profit from this?
 Scammers require money in advance and then never deliver a service.
-Using advance fees, invoices for impending accusations and investments are just a few of the "legal fees" they charge, and once they get their money they are gone, and you are a victim of their scam!
+Using advance fees, invoices for impending accusations and investments are just a few of the “legal fees” they charge, and once they get their money they are gone, and you are a victim of their scam!
+One example is the fake Marvin Roger Law email.

 Some law firms, depending on your case, will require upfront costs, but there are still several ways to avoid being taken advantage of by false law firms.